-watermelon bananas sugar to taste apples dash of salt oranges or clementines 1/4 to 1/2 teaspoon of black pears pepper peaches 1 teaspoon of ground cumin grapes several drops of lemon, line strawberries or orange juice
+watermelon sugar to taste dash of salt 1/4 to 1/2 teaspoon of black pepper 1 teaspoon of ground cumin several drops of lemon, line or orange juice

 Cut up enough fruit to serve your students.
 Add as much sugar as you think is needed.
 Add fruit juice, salt, cumin and black pepper.
 Stir gently, but make sure the fruit is mixed well.
 Feel free to substitute whatever fruits may be in season.